krunch3r76/gc__filterms/README.md

 # gc__filterms
 a package that facilitates whitelisting or blacklisting on Golem from the command line

-compatible with yapapi 0.9
+compatible with yapapi 0.9. now with cpu features filtering.

 _**learn how Golem is changing the status quo, a thousand processors at a time! visit https://www.golem.network**_

-gc__filterms solves the problem of seeing tasks go to providers that are not performing or behaving well. it is a tool to empower the requestor to avoid (or select) providers of interest. specifically, it augments any current strategy the requestor script has designed by checking offers against criteria to filter for or against, currently filtering only on provider names and node addresses (partial ok).
+gc__filterms solves the problem of seeing tasks go to providers that are not performing or behaving well. it is a tool to empower the requestor to avoid (or select) providers of interest. specifically, it augments any current strategy the requestor script has designed by checking offers against criteria to filter for or against, currently filtering only on provider names and node addresses (partial ok) or cpu features.

 # usage
 first clone the repo directory into your script directory